Razyapoo/KGBClusteringDocumentation/clustering_user_documentation.md

 As mentioned in the [Hierarchical relationships](#hierarchical-relationships-glossary) section of the [Glossary](#glossary), there are hierarchical and non-hierarchical relationships.

-An expansion query predefined in the configuration allows you to show the neighborhood of a node in which the node is in either a hierarchical or non-hierarchical relationship with its neighbors.
+An expansion query predefined in the visual configuration allows you to show the neighborhood of a node in which the node is in either a hierarchical or non-hierarchical relationship with its neighbors.

-The hierarchical and non-hierarchical expansions are listed below and shown in the Figure 9.
+The hierarchical and non-hierarchical expansions are listed below:

 Hierarchical expansions:
 - "Nadřazená pracoviště"